amcneil36/amcneil36.github.io/blogs/feature-teams-vs-component-teams-which-one-is-better.md

+## Feature teams vs component teams-which one is better?
 ### Overview of Feature teams and Component teams

 Clients will request a feature which is some sort of functionality which is useful to them.
 Features will almost always require code changes in multiple components.<sup>1</sup> A component can be thought of as a re-usable asset which may be used to help complete a portion of one or more features.